Rick Boogs

 Eric Bugenhagen (born December 21, 1987) is an American fitness personality, YouTuber, retired professional wrestler and graduated collegiate wrestler.
 He is best known for his tenure with WWE from 2017 to 2023, where he performed under the ring name Rick Boogs.

-Background
+Background and amateur wrestling

+Bugenhagen was born and raised in Franklin, Wisconsin.
+He began wrestling in 7th grade after being inspired to do so by his older brother.
+Bugenhagen attended Franklin High School, where he won 3 Southeast Conference championships along with a state championship his senior year.

-After winning a state title while at Franklin High School in Franklin, Wisconsin, Bugenhagen wrestled for the NCAA Division I University of Wisconsin team under Barry Davis.
+Bugenhagen wrestled for the NCAA Division I University of Wisconsin team under Barry Davis.
 Bugenhagen competed for the Wisconsin Badgers from 2006 to 2011, starting at 184 pounds in his sophomore season and at heavyweight for his junior and senior years.
 Bugenhagen competed at the NCAA Championships twice, qualifying for the 2010 and 2011 tournaments in Omaha and Philadelphia, respectively.
 He went 2–4 at the NCAAs and also wrestled in a United States Olympic Trials Qualifier.
-Bugenhagen graduated with a degree in kinesiology and worked as a wrestling coach for his alma mater after graduating.
+Bugenhagen graduated with a degree in history and worked as a wrestling coach for his alma mater after graduating.

+In 2014 Bugenhagen competed in the United States Amateur Powerlifting League Wisconsin State Open.
+He completed a bench press of 375 pounds, and deadlifted 604.9 pounds, for a total of 979.9 pounds, finishing first in the 242-pound class.